-Current Health: A quality of earnings report is a valuable tool for investors, providing insights into a company’s financial health.
+Current Health: A quality earnings report is a valuable tool for investors, providing insights into a company’s financial health.
 The report examines a company’s revenue and expenses, looking for signs of financial strength or weakness

-Future Insights: Quality of earnings reports can provide valuable insights into a company’s business model and future prospects.
+Future Insights: Quality of earnings reports can provide valuable insights into a company’s business model and prospects.

 Possible Red Flags: They can also help investors to identify potential red flags that may indicate financial difficulties, as well as fraud or accounting irregularities.

 For these reasons, the quality of earnings reports is an important tool for anyone considering investing in a publicly-traded company.

 Who builds a quality earnings report?

 While many quality earnings reports are prepared by independent firms, some companies choose to build them internally.
 There are a few advantages to this approach.

 - First, it allows the company to tailor the report to its specific needs.

 - Second, it can help to foster a better understanding of the company’s finances among its employees.